 Staff gain the support they need to take care of parcel delivery and the transfer of items around sites so they can focus on student wellbeing.

 The locker system is modular, so the right number of boxes, and range of sizes, can be installed according to need, inside or outdoors, and be added to as required.
-Items are scanned on delivery and recipients selected and the parcel placed into an appropriately sized secure locker.
+Items are scanned on delivery and recipients selected and the parcel placed into an appropriately sized secure indoor or outdoor locker.